 - Trees, woodlands, and hedgerows will be retained where practical and any dead, dying, and diseased trees will be replaced. - Deliver a landscape-led development, where a target delivery of at least three new trees will be planted for every new home.
-The planting will contribute to rainwater retention, as well as a wider benefit to the climate, soil quality and biodiversity. - 3 Enrich the existing trees, woodlands and hedgerows through additional planting and appropriate management to further support the ecosystem and environmental services they provide. - Provide tree-lined streets where feasible and acceptable in planning terms and where issues relating to adoption can be suitably managed and/or overcome. - Any timber from trees which need to be felled for safety reasons will be used on site in an imaginative way for ecology, play or art to enhance people's connection to the natural environment. - Provide opportunities for the community to carry out woodland and hedgerow conservation tasks under guidance to help with landscape improvements, placemaking and community building. - 7 Reinstate areas of historic woodland in Dukes Wood Nature Park.
+The planting will contribute to rainwater retention, as well as a wider benefit to the climate, soil quality and biodiversity. - Enrich the existing trees, woodlands and hedgerows through additional planting and appropriate management to further support the ecosystem and environmental services they provide. - issues relating to adoption can be suitably managed and/or overcome. - Any timber from trees which need to be felled for safety reasons will be used on site 5 natural environment. - Provide opportunities for the community to carry out woodland and hedgerow 0 and community building. - Reinstate areas of historic woodland in Dukes Wood Nature Park.